vitest-dev/vitest/docs/guide/filtering.md

 You can also use the `-t, --testNamePattern <pattern>` option to filter tests by full name.
 This can be helpful when you want to filter by the name defined within a file rather than the filename itself.

-You can also specify the test by filename and line number:
+Since Vitest 2.2, you can also specify the test by filename and line number:

 ```bash
 $ vitest basic/foo.test.ts:10